devicetree-org/devicetree-specification/source/flattened-format.rst

-Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the device tree blob (see FIXME 8.6)
+Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the device tree blob (see :ref:`sect-fdt-alignment`).

 .. _sect-fdt-structure-block: